Mean-field games with rough common noise: the linear-quadratic case: Solving the rough LQ MFG

 \begin{rmk} Note that the solution $\big((\bar{x},\bar{x}'),(\bar{y},\bar{y}')\big)$ of the FBRDE is an element of $\mathscr{D}^{\gamma,\beta}_{\eta}\big([0,T];\mathbb{R}^d\big) \times \mathscr{D}^{\gamma,\beta}_{\eta}\big([0,T];\mathbb{R}^d\big)$ and $\bar{x}'= (A^1+ C^1)\bar{x}$ and $\bar{y}'= -(A^1)^\top \bar{y}$. \end{rmk}

-\begin{thm} There exists a one-to-one correspondence between the fixed points of map $\widetilde{F}$ \eqref{eq:map_widetilde_F} and the solutions of system \eqref{eq:FBRDE}.
-Specifically, every fixed point is the forward component of a solution of \eqref{eq:FBRDE}, and vise versa, every forward component of a solution of \eqref{eq:FBRDE} is a fixed point of $\widetilde{F}$. \end{thm}
+\begin{thm} Let (\ref{S1-R}), (\ref{S2}), (\ref{S3}) hold true.
+Then, there exists a one-to-one correspondence between the fixed points of map $\widetilde{F}$ \eqref{eq:map_widetilde_F} and the solutions of system \eqref{eq:FBRDE}.
+Specifically, every fixed point is the forward component of a solution of \eqref{eq:FBRDE}, and vise versa, every forward component of a solution of \eqref{eq:FBRDE} is a fixed point of $\widetilde{F}$. \end{thm} This result can be viewed as a generalization of the standard equivalence in the LQ MFG setting, see for example \cite[Thm 3.34]{carmona2018probabilistic}. \begin{proof} First we assume that $\widetilde{F}$ has a fixed point $(m^0,(m^0)')$.
+From the analysis before Remark \ref{rmk 4.7} we have